Baran-Gizagiza/twitter-analytics/output/README.md

-# Uploaded the outpu file about "Good Tweet"
+## Here is the folder for Uploaded the output file about "Good Tweet" from Web app.